 1 Day Awareness Seminar - Thursday, 23rd February

-This seminar will focus on numerical modelling of the complex interaction between soil and structure during tunnel excavation.
+This seminar focused on numerical modelling of the complex interaction between soil and structure during tunnel excavation.
 This is a major talking point currently, with over 26 miles of tunnels being built under the UK’s capital city as part of Crossrail and numerous London Underground Station Upgrade projects.
 Ensuring that the tunnels are correctly designed is essential to ensure the safety of those involved in the tunnelling operation as well as ensuring that life above ground carries on without interruption.

-Consequences of Nonlinear Modelling of Shotcrete for the Design of
+Consequences of Nonlinear Modelling of Shotcrete for the Design of Linings

 Helmut Schweiger, Graz University of Technology

 SCL Tunnel Design in the Real World

 Colin Eddie, UnPS Limited

 Strength Utilisation in SCL Linings at Early Age

 Chris Pound, Mott MacDonald

 Practical Assessment of Sprayed Concrete Lining Works using FEA